If it looks hard to make money, it probably is.

 I checked in every so often and there was a period where I could have made some money…but if I had been trading up to that point, then I probably would have been down and possibly even stopped out for the day (maybe not in this exact case, but in general, if you trade in not great conditions you often won’t be around long enough to participate in the winners).

-It doesn’t matter if I look at that chart above tomorrow and see I could have made a million dollars.
+It doesn’t matter if we look at a chart in hindsight and see we could have made a million dollars.
 What matters is what we see in the moment.
-For whatever reason (valid or not), I felt I didn’t have an edge through much of the chart shown above.
+Based on what I see and think in the moment, determines whether I trade or not.

-Maybe I do look at that chart later and decide I should have traded because of reasons X, Y, and Z. And I can learn from that and maybe I trade those types of days better in the future.
+Maybe I do look at a chart from a prior day (where I didn’t trade much) and decide I should have traded because of reasons X, Y, and Z. And I can learn from that and maybe I trade those types of days better in the future.
 But if we’re unsure, or feel mentally unprepared to trade what is in front of us, then it is better to step aside.
 The market will always be there.

 When Not to Trade – Final Word